New England Flax and Linen began as a small study group meeting in 2012 in the Pioneer Valley area of Western Massachusetts.

 - Historical textiles and the communities and technologies that produced them.

 In August of 2016 we presented the symposium Flax & Linen: Following the Thread from Past to Present at Historic Deerfield, in Deerfield, Massachusetts.
-The symposium was a great success and we look forward to organizing similar events in the future.
+The symposium was a great success and we have been inspired to see the growth of flax projects across the country since then.